mozilla/extension-workshop/src/content/documentation/develop/known-issues.md

 ### Content scripts don't appear in DevTools

-**Description:** Content scripts sometimes won't appear in the sources list when debugging a tab on Android.
+**Description:** Content scripts sometimes don't appear in the sources list when debugging a tab on Android.

 **Workaround:** Add a `debugger` statement to your content script to manually trigger a breakpoint when the content script first executes.